How to prepare for a job interview: the ultimate guide

 - How will you measure success for this role?

-Once you’ve prepared answers to common interview questions, and some role specific examples, set up a mock.
+Once you’ve prepared answers to common interview questions, and some role specific examples, set up a mock session.
 This could be with a family member, partner, friend or anyone else you trust to take it seriously.

 Also consider your body language.
 Are you making eye contact?
 Are you gesturing naturally, or are you frozen like a deer in headlights?
 If you’re naturally fidgety, lose distracting items like jewellery and clicky pens.